 Shrestha, Kul Narsingh.
 "Business Organization and Management ."
 Kathmandu: Nabin Prakashan, 2065 B.S.
 30-46.

-1. Management is important in every organization for smooth operation, development and growth, co-ordination, optimum use of resources etc.
+Management is important in every organization for smooth operation, development, and growth, coordination, optimum use of resources etc.

-3. One point of view says that Administration is the thinking body whereas Management is the operating body.
-Another suggests Administration is a part of Management and the third take both management and administration as same thing.
+One point of view says that administration is the thinking body whereas management is the operating body, while another suggests the administration is a part of management and the third take both management and administration as the same thing.

 The different authors have classified the functions of management in different ways.
 The major functions of management are described below: